BLOG

 Intentional or not, recognizing revenue at the wrong time is a very real compliance risk.
 So, how can you identify the right time?
 Much of it is linked to performance obligations.
 Accounting professionals know them as the goods or services promised to your customers.

 But the details go a little deeper than that.
 What exactly constitutes performance obligations?
+How do you appropriately identify performance obligations?
 And how do they play a part in your revenue recognition operations?
 Read on to find out.

 Understanding Performance Obligations